Augustus III of Poland: Marriage and wedding

-The wedding celebration in Dresden was one of the most splendorous and expensive of the Baroque era in Europe.
+The wedding celebration in Dresden was one of the most splendid and expensive of the Baroque era in Europe.
 Over 800 guests were invited for a 2-week celebration.
 The main banquet was held in a chamber that was transformed into an artificial silver mine to astound the invitees.
 Apart from exotic dishes, over 500 deer were brought in from the Białowieża Forest for the feast.
 Approximately 4 million thalers were spent for this occasion.